Toward Achieving Net Zero Emissions

 Response to TCFD Recommendations

 Nomura Group supports the Task Force on Climate-related Financial Disclosures (TCFD).
 Nomura organizes and discloses initiatives on climate change risks and opportunities in accordance with the four basic disclosure items recommended by TCFD: Governance; Strategy; Risk Management; and Metrics and Targets.
-Based on scenario analyses, we believe that the impact of climate change on Nomura’s finances will be limited and we consider helping clients’ transition to decarbonization through our business to be an opportunity for growth.
+Due to our business model, the impact of climate change on our company's finances is limited.
+As a financial services group, we also recognize that there are business opportunities and growth opportunities in supporting our customers' efforts on climate change.
+For more information, please refer to the Nomura Sustainability Report 2024.